-The court shall order a division of the estate of the parties in a manner that the court deems just and right, having due regard for the rights of each party and any children of the marriage.
-To learn more about your options call one of our family lawyers at 210-338-8225.
-From our office at 3107 Broadway suite 100 San Antonio, Texas we offer free consultations 7 days a week.
+The court shall order a division of the properties of the parties in a manner that the court deems just and right, having due regard for the rights of each party and any children of the marriage.
+To learn more about your options call one of our San Antonio Divorce Lawyers at 210-338-8225.
+From our office at 3107 Broadway suite 100 we offer free consultations 7 days a week.

 Property Division – 210-338-8225